codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 ### Android Specific Steps

 > Please note: MSAL 1.1.0-preview will throw an exception with any version of Android using the version 25.x and above support libraries.
 Hopefully by the time you read this there is a newer version out there, and everything works great.
+(Here's the [GitHub issue](https://msou.co/7u) tracking it.)

 In the Android app's `MainActivity`, we need to set that `UIParent` property.
 That's going to be done in the `OnCreate` function and will look like this: